nicks64/Computer-Science-Books/README.md

 By completing this structured study roadmap, you’ll gain a **full-stack understanding** of how to design, build, optimize, and deploy modern deep learning systems—from transistor logic all the way to large-scale intelligent applications.

 ---

-> *“Understand the stack.
-Own the system.
-Master intelligence.”*